renkman/vscode-language-amigae/README.md

 The first goal is to complete the syntax highlighting.

+### 0.0.3

+- Completed proc and one line proc grammar

+### 0.0.2

+- Enhanced proc and object grammar

 ### 0.0.1

 - Extension created
 - First grammar implemented

-### 0.0.2

-- Enhanced proc and object grammar